 We have high expectations of our students and work with them on setting targets and reviewing progress towards these targets regularly.
 Planning towards what they are aiming to do after College is another essential part of their time with us and we encourage students to start this planning early in order to produce strong applications and have the best chances of success.

 Linked to the strength of students’ applications is the wide range of ‘extra’ opportunities available at College beyond the ‘traditional’ academic programme.
-Our Enrichment programmes offer extra qualifications, experiences and opportunities to extend existing skills or acquire new ones, all of which contribute to the crucial ‘all round’ development that is part of being a student at the College.
+Our Enrichment (Xtras) programmes offer extra qualifications, experiences and opportunities to extend existing skills or acquire new ones, all of which contribute to the crucial ‘all round’ development that is part of being a student at the College.
 Students are encouraged to participate in courses other than their main programme of study in order to broaden their experience, develop additional skills and prepare for higher education or employment.